omarabedelkader/omarabedelkader.github.io/index.md

   - Graded and corrected exam papers
   - Contributed to the design and preparation of exams
   - Supervised student software development projects
-  - Served on project defense juries, evaluating student work and presentations
+  - Project defense juries, evaluating student work and presentations

+- Teaching assistant at IUT : *Software Maintenance*

+- Teaching assistant at Polytech: DataBase

+- Teaching assistant at Polytech: DataBase

 ---